Posted by Joshua R. Goodbaum in Employment Law

 Our firm does not provide tax advice, so you should consult with a tax lawyer or accountant about the tax implications of your specific severance agreement.

 As Benjamin Franklin famously said, though, “in this world nothing can be said to be certain, except death and taxes,” and severance agreements are generally no exception.
 Most severance benefits are taxed as wages, meaning withholding will be taken out of the severance amount in the same way as the money you received in your regular paycheck during your employment.
-However, there are exceptions to this general rule, including with respect to stock options and claims for non-economic (or emotional distress) damages.
+However, there are exceptions to this general rule, including concerning stock options and claims for non-economic (or emotional distress) damages.

 You may have heard of friends who received settlements of legal claims — such as from a car accident — that were not taxed.
 That is because federal tax law treats settlement income differently depending on the nature of the underlying legal claims.
 Payments from cases involving physical injuries generally are not taxable, whereas payments from cases involving wrongful terminations generally are.
-You may experience physical or emotional pain (such as an ulcer) as a direct result of your termination.
-That pain alone, though, likely does not render your payment exempt from taxation.

 5. The agreement says I can’t work there again.
 Is that legal?

-It is very common for employers to request this provision — often called a “no rehire” or “never darken my door” clause — and there can be a good reason for the request.
-Your employer is giving you a severance agreement because it wants finality.
-In other words, it’s paying you money so it doesn’t have to worry about you again.
 Still, the employer is nervous that you might apply to be rehired, have your application denied, and then sue for retaliation, and it (naturally) wants to avoid that.
 One way to avoid a future lawsuit would be for you to release all legal claims you might have against the employer in the future.
 However, you actually cannot do that, because agreements to waive future claims are unenforceable as a matter of public policy.
-So the employer takes a different route.
-It has you agree that you won’t apply again and that any application you do submit can be denied because of “irreconcilable differences.”

 As to legality, that depends on who you ask.
 The U.S. Equal Employment Opportunity Commission disfavors these clauses and often refuses to permit them in settlement agreements that it reviews.
 Courts, however, seem to have a different view, with numerous federal courts around the country enforcing these provisions.
 (The notable exception is in California, where the courts have concluded that these provisions violate state law.)